-XR is a broader term that includes technologies to enhance our senses \cite{chuah2018and}.
+{\bf Extended Reality (XR).} XR is a broader term that includes technologies to enhance our senses \cite{chuah2018and}.
 It mainly includes augmented reality (AR), mixed reality (MR), and virtual reality (VR).
-AR, MR, and VR over wireless links have been emerging as the potential future applications targeting various areas such as education, training, entertainment, tourism, sport, and gaming.
+AR, MR, and VR over wireless links have been emerging as potential future applications targeting various areas such as education, training, entertainment, tourism, sport, and gaming.

-AR takes a real-world environment and adds a computer-based input to the environment.
+AR takes a real-world environment and adds computer-based input to the environment.
 Hence, AR is a collaborative activity where real-world environment experience is obtained.
 The environment is built of enhanced objects and these objects are available in a real-world environment.
-AR technology makes use of the various sensors to experience the modalities like visual, haptic, olfactory, motion, and somatosensory.
+AR technology makes use of various sensors to experience modalities like visual, haptic, olfactory, motion, and somatosensory.
 AR consists of three basic features: 3D visualization of objects, real-time collaboration, and a mixture of virtual and real-world environments \cite{ccoltekin2020extended}.

 Figure \ref{Figure:AR} shows the AR-based user interface for the mobile applications of IKEA, where customers can try various options according to their real-world environment.
-For example, in a dulux-based AR application, a customer can apply different colors in his real home environment, and in an IKEA application, a customer can try various furniture in a real home environment.
+For example, in a Dulux-based AR application, a customer can apply different colors in his real home environment, and in an IKEA application, a customer can try various pieces of furniture in a real home environment.
 Furthermore, these applications also handle the measurement and size issues where you need to deploy the furniture.

-VR provides a purely virtual environment without considering user surroundings.
+VR provides a purely virtual environment without considering the user's surroundings.
 VR-based devices such as HTC Vive and Google Cardboard provide users with a completely imaginary environment such as a squawking penguin colony with dragons.
 MR combines the characteristics of VR and AR.
 MR technology has started to take off with Microsoft’s HoloLens, one of the most famous mixed reality apparatuses \cite{wu2020integrated}.